-Whenever we pick up a new habit to improve our health — be it working out with weights, cutting down on refined sugar, or taking one tablespoon of Omega Cure® every day — we know it’s going to take time to see a difference.
+Whenever we pick up a new habit to improve our health — be it working out with weights, cutting down on refined sugar, or taking three teaspoons of Omega Cure® every day — we know it’s going to take time to see a difference.
 Rome wasn’t built overnight, we tell ourselves.
 At the same time though, we want to know that our efforts are paying off.

 When I talked with one Omega Cure customer recently, he expressed frustration when I mentioned it could take between 6 to 12 weeks to see a difference for his bad knee.
 “After 3 months,” he said, “You don’t remember what you felt like to begin with anyways!”

 I had to laugh at this, but acknowledged he had a point.
 When change is gradual and may take weeks or months to become noticeable, it’s easy to forget where we started.

 Whether you are new to Omega Cure or picking up another healthy habit, here are the techniques I recommend for assessing your progress:

 In my own health journey, I’ve been learning Chen-style Tai Chi Old Frame in the last year.
 There is a lot of squatting, high kicks and punches in this form of Tai Chi.
 In spite of the fact that I practice nearly every day, it still feels like it takes forever to remember the sequence of movements and gain enough strength in my legs to execute them well.

 One thing I’ve learned through this process, however, is the power of intention.
 Before I go to practice, I set a goal for the outcomes I want to achieve.
 When I start with a specific intention, I find that my practice is more focused.